DugongBioinformatics/dugongbioinformatics.github.io/README.md

 - [MEGASync](https://mega.nz/#sync): a desktop client for MEGA Service Cloud providing easy automatic synchronization of files and folders between our computer and the cloud drive with 50Gb storage.
 - [MEGAcmd](https://mega.nz/cmd): tool that allows access through the Mega cloud command line and provides a set of powerful commands for a file manipulation.

 ***DugongGUI*** allows a simple, quick and easy distribution of any bioinformatics application that can be installed on an Ubuntu operating system.
-It also allows the generated containers to be used for a wide range of purposes, such as training, data analysis, tool implementation, devops, etc.
+It also allows the generated containers to be used for a wide range of purposes, such as training, data analysis, tool implementation, devops, etc. In addition, it allows graphical visualization of results from different computational analyzes, such as graphs and figures of software and statistical tools, among others.

 ### DugongCMD <a name="DugongCMD" /> [[menu]](#menu)